nsilva-n/nsilva-n/README.md

 *"For even the most diligent coder must occasionally step away from the screen, to embrace the fire of life and the rhythm of the world."*

 - **The Stage is My Battlefield**: Half my life has been intertwined with music.
 I’ve stood under the blinding lights, felt the thunder of the crowd, and wielded the power of sound to craft unforgettable moments.
-From soaring melodies to electrifying chords, music is more than a passion—it’s a part of my soul.
+From soaring melodies to electrifying chords, music is more than a passion - it’s a part of my soul.
 - **The Pitch is My Arena**: When I’m not crafting code, I’m crafting plays on the football field.
 Strategy, resilience, and teamwork define my game, where every match is a battle of wits and will.
 - **The Digital Colosseum is My Playground**: Enter **Rocket League**, where precision meets adrenaline, and every match is a symphony of speed, skill, and chaos.
 Here, I push the limits of play, chasing glory one goal at a time.
 - **The Tavern is My Sanctuary**: At the end of the day, I find solace in good company, cold drinks, and the laughter of friends.
 For what is life without those moments that remind us why we live?